'Bachelor In Paradise’ Cast Backs DeMario Over Corinne

 “It’s unfortunate that my character and family name has been assassinated this past week with false claims and malicious allegations,” the 30-year-old said in a statement to Us.
 “I will be taking swift and appropriate legal action until my name is cleared.”

-And his castmates know that firsthand.
+And his castmates know firsthand his true character.
 Since production shut down, several of contestants have unfollowed Olympios on Instagram, including some of her fellow Bachelor season 21 pals.
 Claims a source, “They are not supporting her.”

 Jasmine Goode, who competed for Nick Viall’s heart and was set to appear on Paradise, told E! that after the incident “everything seemed fine.”
 She insisted Olympios made no mention of being hurt, “however, when producers tried to cut her off from drinking, she got upset and said, ‘Watch what I’m gonna do.’”